r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       num_as_location(1, 1L, oob = "bogus")
     Condition
       Error in `num_as_location()`:
-      ! `oob` must be one of "error" or "extend".
+      ! `oob` must be one of "error", "remove", or "extend".

 ---